Page contents

 You can select the default setting for new tasks in Settings > Default constant.

-The tasks menu is at the top of the tasks panel and opens when clicked.
-It has the following functions.
+The tasks menu is at the top of the tasks panel and opens when clicked with the functions below.

 Collapse